chuamingkai/50.041DynamoProject/README.md

 ## How to Setup
 ### To run a node
-`go run cmd/node/main.go -port [portnum]`
+`go run cmd/node/main.go -port PORTNUM [-file FILEPATH]`

-Sets up the node running the HTTP server at `portnum`.
-This includes setting up the gRPC server and bbolt database.
+Sets up the node running the HTTP server at `PORTNUM`.
+This includes setting up the HTTP and gRPC server and bbolt database.
+If the node suffered an intermittent fault (or to speed up testing), use the optional `FILEPATH` flag to specify the Ring backup file that it should read from.

 ### To run the Node Manager
 -- TODO